Piyuush12/BizMoleculess/README.md

 # BizMoleculess
 BizMolecules is a well organized company.
-This company works for HRs and provide them many more services.
+Providing the ebst services for HR mankind.
+Services like Lateral Hiring, Permanent Staffing, Contract Staffing, Skill Development Program and Digital Marketing Services.